Sales Tips– A lot of people do not realize the importance of art called “sales”.

 If you do have a heavy offering, structuring it in a way that offers fewer choices is suggested.
 This reduces the loss in sales and helps the customer decide better.
 This structuring can be done by having your products come under narrow categories or providing greater emphasis on fewer products.

 They take away from this sales tip is that the more choices you offer, the more likely a customer is to bounce and go elsewhere.
+Don’t make your customer confused by offering so much, is the basic sales trick.
+Just focus on selling on single product/service and then pitch further for others.

 Tip 17 – Focus on Targeted sales